poojasheoran12/Groww/README.md

 One of the project's core objectives was to eliminate the common "lag" found in financial apps through advanced coroutine orchestration.

-*   **Parallel Job Orchestration**: The `syncExploreFunds` logic uses `async/awaitAll` to fetch 5+ fund categories simultaneously without blocking the main thread.
+*   **Parallel Job Orchestration**: The `syncExploreFunds` logic uses `async/awaitAll` to fetch 4+ fund categories simultaneously without blocking the main thread.
-*   **Proactive NAV Fetching**: Instead of waiting for detail screens, the app proactively fetches NAV (Net Asset Value) prices in the background for search results, ensuring the UI is populated before the user even clicks.
+*   ** NAV Fetching**: NAV is fetched only for items currently VISIBLE on the screen, rather than for all search results..
 *   **Reactive Search**: Search results are observed directly from the Room database.
 This means as soon as background price updates arrive from the network, the search list updates instantly without a manual refresh.

 ---